 Resources for learning more about the Orthodox faith:

 - Ancient Faith Radio – Many people begin their journey here.
 Fr.
-Andrew Stephen Damick’s Orthodoxy and Heterodoxy is an excellent place to start, it will help you understand the differences between Orthodox Christianity and other faiths out there.
+Andrew Stephen Damick’s Orthodoxy and Heterodoxy is an excellent place to start.
+It compares and contrasts Orthodox Christianity with other faiths.
 If you’re coming from a Protestant background, it might be useful to listen to the first two or three podcasts in Fr.
 Thomas Hopko’s series on bishops.
 These initial podcasts discuss what life looked like in the early church.

 - Journey to Orthodoxy – A site that features stories from people all over the world who have converted to Orthodoxy.
 It is encouraging to see how others have made the journey.
 Fr.
-John Peck, the site admin, is a good guy and if you have questions he will often times personally answer them.
+John Peck, the site admin, is a good guy and is willing to help those who are searching.

 - General Information Sites: Want to know about a particular saint, or why we keep the Apostles Fast, or why Orthodox clergy have beards and long hair, and other innumerable topics?
 I would highly suggest these sites:

 - Orthodox Wiki – Like most wiki sites, it has a lot of general information and is good for a quick reference on something such as looking up a particular saint’s life.

 - The Explanations of the New Testament by Blessed Theophylact – Regardless of your background, one of the most important parts of developing a solid faith is the proper understanding of scripture.
-St. Theophylact basically takes all of the wisdom from the fathers before him, compiles it, and abbreviates it into an organized verse-by-verse commentary.
+St. Theophylact basically takes all of the good commentary from the first thousand years of Christianity, compiles it, and abbreviates it into an organized verse-by-verse commentary.
 If you desire to understand how Christians have understood scripture throughout the ages, this is a great source.
 However, due to it currently being out of print, I would recommend the following item:

 - Orthodox Dogmatic Theology – An excellent, deep read on the basic theology of Orthodoxy.
-It is like taking a catechism course, and has been used in Orthodox seminaries as a textbook.
+It is like taking a catechism course, and is often used in Orthodox seminaries as a textbook.